sleeptoken/zettelkasten/Remote Thought/Intents and Activities.md

 pending intents.

-- Application A can create an intent and place it inside of a PendingIntent object, and then send this one over to Application B `(PendingIntent pendingIntent = PendingIntent.getActivity(this,0,targetIntent,PendingIntent.FLAG_MUTABLE);`.
+- Application A(malicious) an create an intent and place it inside of a PendingIntent object, and then send this one over to Application B `(PendingIntent pendingIntent = PendingIntent.getActivity(this,0,targetIntent,PendingIntent.FLAG_MUTABLE);`.
- - Application B can then take the PendingIntent object and execute it or send it. intent object and execute it or send it.
+ - Application B can then take the PendingIntent object and execute it or send it.
 But unlike with the startActivity from before, the executed PendingIntent now runs with the permission of Application A.
-Application A delegated the execution of the intent to Application B, so in some way it's a security mitigation of intent redirects.

-The redirected intent will always only have the permission of the original application.
-A this way a malicious app A cannot

-reach anything bad it couldn't before.
-Application B executes this intent with the permission of Application A. However, think about the case when
+> Application A delegated the execution of the intent to Application B, so in some way it's a security mitigation of intent redirects.
+The redirected intent will always only have the permission of the original application A this way a malicious app A cannot reach anything bad it couldn't before.
+Application B executes this intent with the permission of Application A.

-the roles are reversed.
-Let's imagine App A sends a PendingIntent to a malicious App B. Now B receives the permission to perform an action
+- However, think about the case when the roles are reversed.
+Let's imagine App A sends a PendingIntent to a malicious App B.

-with the permission of Application A. This is a cool feature, but could also lead to some issues.
-For example, when Application A intended to give this permission to some other safe app, but the malicious app somehow got a hold of it.
+Now B receives the permission to perform an action with the permission of Application A. This is a cool feature, but could also lead to some issues.

-Or there's also the concept of immutable and mutable PendingIntents.
-If it is a mutable PendingIntent, the receiving application can modify
+there's also the concept of immutable and mutable PendingIntents.
+If it is a mutable PendingIntent, the receiving application can modify the PendingIntent before using it.

-the PendingIntent before using it.
-And that, of course, could lead to lots of unexpected behavior.
-You can, of course, practice these

-different interactions with the Intent Attack Surface app and look out for their PendingIntents flags.

 ### References
 [Intent Attack Surface](https://app.hextree.io/courses/intent-threat-surface/intents-and-activities)